abingdonpta/abingdonpta/content/posts/2022-05-11 Officer bios.md

 Thank you for the nomination for VP of Community Relations for the 2022-2023 School Year!
 I am excited to work with an amazing community of parents and teachers at Abingdon.
 I am mom to Grace in 3rd Grade and Hunter in 1st grade and we reside in Claremont.
 I have enjoyed my experience with the PTA Sponsored events here at Abingdon, which sparked my interest in further engaging with the PTA.
 In my "day job" I am a Global Program Manager for Schneider Electric, an energy management corporation.
 I have lived in Arlington for over 15 years and look forward to serving Abingdon and our students in the endeavors to support our community.

-## 📣 Laura Chadwick — VP for Communications

-My name is Laura Chadwick and I am so pleased to be considered for the position of the VP of Communications for the Abingdon Elementary School PTA for the ’22-’23 school year.
-I am the mom of Jack and Luke, both age 8 and in the second grade.
-I am passionate about public service and public schools, and know how important parental involvement is too!.

-I have spent my career advocating for thoughtful and inclusive public policy, serving as a Legislative Assistant on Capitol Hill, a federal government relations professional and currently as head of membership, marketing, recruitment and events for the XR Association.
-I am thrilled to be bringing these skills to the VP of Communications position.
-This year, we will focus on expanding the type of news and stories — including efforts to highlight and profile PTA leaders, volunteers, Abingdon staff, and others.
-We will also look to offer new and additional ways to share Abingdon PTA news so that it stays top of mind.
-Lastly, we will provide opportunities for parents and kids to come together and learn about social media best practices.
-Abingdon PTA social media is a great opportunity and perhaps one of few that can help families observe and discuss what thoughtful and respectful online sharing looks like.

 ## 🎉 Meredith Greene — VP for Events

 Thank you for the nomination to be the VP of Events for 2022-2023!